-MONTREAL, March 12, 2014 /CNW Telbec/ - The Horatio Alger Association of Canada is pleased to announce that 20 Alberta students have been awarded $5,000 scholarships as part of the Horatio Alger Jim Pattison Alberta Scholarship Program.
+MONTREAL, Feb.
+17, 2015 /CNW Telbec/ - The Horatio Alger Association of Canada is proud to announce that students in Alberta have been awarded $5,000 scholarships as part of the Horatio Alger Jim Pattison Alberta Scholarship Program.

 This year's winners are:

 Brian Pho, Lester B. Pearson High School, Calgar

 Catrione L. Lee, Dr E P Scarlett High School, Calgary

 Cherry Y. Ho, Sir Winston Churchill High School, Calgary

 Corianna G. Mah, Crescent Heights High School, Calgary

 Hoi Ching (Bernice) Cheung, Sir Winston Churchill High School, Calgary

 Kirsty Chau, Crescent Heights High School, Calgary

 Lovelyn J. Sapuay, Crescent Heights High School, Calgary